malishav/OSCOAP/draft-selander-ace-object-security-05.md

 This section defines how to use the COSE format {{I-D.ietf-cose-msg}} to wrap and protect data in the unprotected CoAP message.
 OSCOAP uses the COSE\_Encrypted structure with an Authenticated Encryption with Additional Data (AEAD) algorithm.

 The mandatory to support AEAD algorithm is AES-CCM-64-64-128 defined in Section 10.2 of {{I-D.ietf-cose-msg}}.
-For AES-CCM-64-64-128 the length of Sender Key and the Receiver Key SHALL be 128 bits, the length of the IV, Sender IV, and the Receiver IV SHALL be 7 bytes, and the maximum Sender Sequence Number and Receiver Sequence Number SHALL be 2^56-1.
+For AES-CCM-64-64-128 the length of  Sender Key and Receiver Key SHALL be 128 bits, the length of IV, Sender IV, and Receiver IV SHALL be 7 bytes, and the maximum Sender Sequence Number and Receiver Sequence Number SHALL be 2^56-1.
 The IV is constructed using a Partial Initialization Vector exactly like in Section 3.1 of {{I-D.ietf-cose-msg}}}, i.e. by padding the Sender Sequence Number or the Receiver Sequence Number with zeroes and XORing it with the static Sender IV or Receiver IV, respectively.

 Since OSCOAP only makes use of a single COSE structure, there is no need to explicitly specify the structure, and OSCOAP uses the untagged version of the COSE\_Encrypted structure (Section 2. of {{I-D.ietf-cose-msg}}).
 If the COSE object has a different structure, the receiver MUST reject the message, treating it as malformed.